chance-murphy/SI507-HW6/README.md

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**

+In the <style> section of the code, the class .error has a text color of red and the .good class has a text color of blue.

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**

+I beleive that this line of code is making sure that the only code entered is letters a-z whether they are capitalized or not.
+I Googled that exact line of code and what I found was information on regular expressions that backed up this belief.

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**

+In Python, the conditional is followed by a colon, then the code indents to show the changes that will take effect if that conditional is true.
+In JavaScript, the conditional you're checking is placed in parenthesis, and the change you'll make if that conditional is true is enclosed in brackets.

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**

+It's the amount of time in milliseconds that it will take for the "Not Valid!" or "Nice!" alert to fade out.

 * **What do you think is going on with the following code at the beginning of the program?
 Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**

+I think that the first line is checking to make sure that the document was loaded correctly and that the function is able to be run without any errors.
+The second line I believe is telling the script when to run the function, in this instance it would be when the element with the id form clicked/submitted by the user.

 ```js
 $(document).ready(function(){
     $("form").submit(function(event){
 ```

 * **Add some code to the `jquerylib_submit_example.html` file so that, if the input is valid and is specifically the text `hello`, rather than the visible output being `Nice!` in blue, the visible output should be `Hello to you too!`, also in blue, just like `Nice!` is.**
 	* *HINT:* You'll have to make some changes to the conditional statement, and possibly look up some JavaScript conditional syntax.
 You'll also need to look carefully at what generates visible output right now.